cromestant/Buraco/README.md

 **Burraco**
 ============
-rummy game like, that allows 4 players to play 2 on 2. two whole decks with four extra jokers.
+rummy like game, that allows 4 players to play 2 on 2. two whole decks with four extra jokers.

 **Object of the game:**
-Play with partner sitting across from you by team you must complete straights and 7 of a kind to earn points. first team member to discard all of his cards wins the round for the team.
+Play with partner sitting across from you
+In teams you must complete straights and 7 of a kind to earn points. first team member to discard all of his cards wins the round for the team.
 Cards played count s positive points, cards in hand or unplayed (from buracos--wait for it--) count as negative points.
 First team to reach 3k points wins.